 Abstract

-The coronavirus disease 2019 (COVID-19) pandemic caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has had a significant impact on the lives of millions of people, including those with other concomitant diseases, such as chronic liver diseases.
+The coronavirus disease 2019 (COVID-19) pandemic caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has had a significant impact on the lives of millions of people, especially those with other concomitant diseases, such as chronic liver diseases.
 To date, seven coronaviruses have been identified to infect humans.
-The main site of pathological action of the virus is lung tissue.
-However, a substantial number of studies have proven that SARS-CoV-2 shows affinity towards several organs, including those of the gastrointestinal tract and the liver.
+The main site of pathological action of these viruses is lung tissue.
+However, a substantial number of studies have proven that SARS-CoV-2 shows affinity towards several organs, including the gastrointestinal tract and the liver.
 The current state of evidence points to several proposed mechanisms of liver injury in patients with COVID-19 and their combination.
-Liver impairment is considered to be the result of the direct effect of the virus on the hepatic tissue cells, a systemic reaction consisting of inflammation, hypoxia and cytokine storm, drug induced liver injury, with the possible contribution of a perturbed gut-liver axis.
+Liver impairment is considered to be the result of the direct effect of the virus on the hepatic tissue cells, a systemic reaction consisting of inflammation, hypoxia and cytokine storm, drug-induced liver injury, with the possible contribution of a perturbed gut-liver axis.
 Reactivation of chronic hepatic disease could be another factor for liver impairment in patients with SARS-CoV-2 infection.
 Acute-on-chronic liver failure (ACLF) is a relatively new syndrome that occurs in 10%–30% of all hospitalized patients with chronic liver disease.
 It is crucial to recognize high-risk patients due to the increased morbidity and mortality in these cases.
-Several published scientific papers have reported virus infection as a trigger factor for ACLF.
-However, to date, the number of published relevant studies describing the presence of ACLF in patients with acute SARS-CoV-2 infection is scarce.
+Several published studies have reported virus infection as a trigger factor for ACLF.
+However, to date, there are few relevant studies describing the presence of ACLF in patients with acute SARS-CoV-2 infection.
 In this minireview we summarize the current state of knowledge regarding the relation between ACLF and acute SARS-CoV-2 infection.

 Key Words: SARS-CoV-2; COVID-19; Acute-on-chronic liver failure; ACLF, Liver; Coronavirus